BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: Gauge and 1D Diffeomorphism Invariant Interacting Model of a Scalar Relativistic Particle: (Anti-) BRST Symmetries and CF-type Restriction

 We conclude this subsection with the following remarks.
 First of all, the (anti-)BRST symmetry transformations are {\it not} only off-shell nilpotent $(s_{(a)b}^2 = 0)$ of order two {\it but} they are also absolutely anticommuting $(s_b\, s_{ab} + s_{ab}\, s_b = 0)$ in their operator form.
 Second, the conserved (anti-)BRST charges $[Q_{(a)b}]$, that are derived from the Noether theorem by using the off-shell nilpotent and absolutely anticommuting, infinitesimal and continuous (anti-)BRST symmetry transformations, are {\it also} off-shell nilpotent $[Q^2_{(a)b} = 0]$ of order two and absolutely anticommuting in nature which can be easily verified by using the following straightforward theoretical technique, namely;

 where $(i)$ the conserved (anti-)BRST charges are treated as the generators for the continuous (anti-)BRST symmetry transformations $[s_{(a)b}]$, and (ii) the entries of the l.h.s. of equation (60) are explicitly computed using the expressions for the (anti-)BRST charges [cf. Eq.
 (59)].
 Third, for the Lagrangian $L_b$, it is clear that BRST-quantization can be performed because {\it all} the variables of the theory have their corresponding canonical conjugate momenta.
+Fourth, the Nakanishi-Lautrup type auxiliary variable $b$ has been invoked to linearize the square gauge-fixing term (i.e. $b \;\dot e + \frac{1}{2}\; b^2 = -\, \frac{1}{2}\, \dot e^2$).
 Finally, due to the presence of the (anti-)ghost variables, it is clear that the {\it unitarity} of our (anti-)BRST invariant theory is guaranteed at the {\it quantum} level.